Editor choice

 How to Protect Your Computer From Malicious Attacks

 These individuals can strike randomly by searching the Internet for open, unprotected ports.
-As soon as they find one, they will delete files or download huge files that cannot be deleted, shutting down your hard drive.
+As soon as they find one, they will delete or download huge files that cannot be deleted, shutting down your hard drive.

 If you cannot delete these malicious programs, you’ll have to re-format the entire hard drive causing you to lose every piece of information you’ve ever owned unless you were backing up your files properly.